MicrosoftDocs/quantum-docs-pr/articles/install-guide/python.md

 {'CNOT': 0, 'QubitClifford': 1, 'R': 0, 'Measure': 6, 'T': 0, 'Depth': 0, 'Width': 1, 'BorrowedWidth': 0}
 ```

+The list of metrics and their description can be found in the [resources estimator documentation](xref:microsoft.quantum.machines.resources-estimator).

 ### Quantum Libraries ###

-All `.qs` files can automatically use all [standard operations](https://docs.microsoft.com/en-us/quantum/libraries/standard/?view=qsharp-preview)
+All `.qs` files can automatically use all [standard operations](xref:microsoft.quantum.libraries.standard.intro)
 defined in the Quantum Development Kit.
 To import operations defined in other libraries, their corresponding nuget package needs to be added first.
-In particular, to use the operations from the [chemistry library](https://docs.microsoft.com/en-us/quantum/libraries/chemistry/?view=qsharp-preview)
+In particular, to use the operations from the [chemistry library](xref:microsoft.quantum.chemistry.concepts.intro)
 you need to add the [Microsoft.Quantum.Chemistry](https://www.nuget.org/packages/Microsoft.Quantum.Chemistry/) package to `qsharp`.

 ```python